How can something you do for comfort be hell?

 These days I recognise and acknowledge my feelings, and I can detach enough to observe the struggle within myself to reach for the sweet stuff.
 Sometimes I am able to allow the craving to pass over me and sometimes I give in to it but each time at least I know I’m doing it.
 This is a big improvement on the mindless bingeing I did before.

-Creating my new website has been cathartic.
+Over the years, blogging about my weight loss troubles and emotions has been cathartic.
 Part of healing is to get things out, say what you have kept hidden.
 Dig up those old beliefs and give them a shake to see if they really still stack up for you today.
 Much of what drives us as adults is the operating system we installed when we were children.
 We didn’t install it purposefully, we just accepted things as the ‘way things were’ and ‘normal’ and didn’t question or filter our beliefs before letting them in to take hold.
 How could we?
 We were children.

 But our core beliefs and values, installed as children are what create our current reality – as 20, 30, 40, 50 year olds and beyond.
 If you are happy with everything in your life, you are probably living true to your core beliefs and values – that’s great.
 But if you are not, then some inner work could help you to figure it all out.
 This is what I have been doing for the last 9 years, since I gave birth to my son.
 Having the beautiful family myself that I’d always seen in other homes helped me to start to heal.
 I had my husband, my daughter who came along to teach me about motherhood and my baby son.
 I finally had a happy family.

 I hope that my story has inspired you but at the very least, help you know you are not alone.

 Can you relate to my story and do you have any insights about what you have read?
 Please share in the comments below.